devAmirHemmati/tanstack-query-testing/README.md

 # Tanstack-query testing

-It's a sample of how to write test for the app based on tanstack query!
+It's a sample of how to write test for the Next.js application based on tanstack query!